Hoot 0.8.0 released!

 • Added support for some of the “none” bottom types.

-• Packed data is stored signed, wrapped from i32 when set, and only unwrapped to unsigned in get_u functions.
+• Packed array data is now stored signed, wrapped from i32 when set, and only unwrapped to unsigned in get_u functions.

-• Made schedule-task, which is implemented using inline Wasm, a no-op when called at expansion time on the host machine.
+• Modified schedule-task in (fibers scheduler) (which is implemented using inline Wasm on the target) to be a no-op when called at expansion time on the host i.e. used at the module top-level or from a procedural macro.

 • Added support for vector and call-with-values primitives to (hoot primitives) module so they can be used in interpreted code.